MaxAnii/Project-Manager2.0/README.md

   - `REGION`: AWS region.
   - `BUCKET`: S3 bucket name.

-Additionally, if you're using a service account key for authentication (for example, with Google Cloud Storage), use:
+- Additionally, if you're using a service account key for authentication (for example, with Google Cloud Storage), use:
 - `jsonKey`: JSON key for authentication.

-  4. **Run the application:**
+4. ### Create Database Schema:

+- Before running the application, create the database schema.
+- You can find the SQL schema file at `server/schema/db.sql`.
+- Execute the SQL commands in your database management tool to create the necessary tables.

+5. ### Run the application:

 To run the application, follow these steps: